8 Probability inference

 The four rules in fact represent, first of all, constraints of logical consistency (the precise technical term is coherence) among probabilities.
 For instance, if we have probabilities

-then there must be an inconsistency the agent’s degrees of belief, because these values violate the and-rule:
+then there must be an inconsistency in the agent’s degrees of belief, because these values violate the and-rule:

 \[0.2 \ne 0.1 \cdot 0.7 \,.\]